symphorien/spectral-noise-analysis-usenix-artifact/results/README.md

      proof, `name.out` contains the summary and `name.time` gives the run time,
      * or as a set of files in the form `some hash.out.spthy.out` which contain,
      concatenated: the proved Tamarin theory, the summary, and timing information.
-In the latter case, to open the proof with Tamarin, you need to remove the lines before `theory XXX begin` and after `end`.
+In this case, to open the proof with Tamarin, you need to remove the lines before `theory XXX begin` and after `end`.
 * a folder `report` containing some automated analysis
   1. `table` contains the table of the strongest threat model for secrecy and